 Once you send Forms W-2 to your employees, you don’t have to worry about the annual form until next year.
 Or, do you?
-If you don’t know how to read a W-2 form, you may run into problems.
+If you don’t know how to fill out Form W-2, you may run into problems.

 Your employees might come to you with questions about Form W-2.
 And, your employees may think you made a mistake if their W-2 Box 1 value is lower than what they believe they earned.